sagacioussid02/aicompare/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About

+Compare the responses of multiple AI models

-## Available Scripts
+## Usage

-In the project directory, you can run:
+This can be plugged in any platform independent system and run.
+This is not meant for running in any production environment.
+The user interface and server are currently in same repository.
+Steps to run this project locally:
+ * Clone this project
+ * Go to the folder from terminal
+ * Install the required dependencies in the project directory by running:

+ ### `npm install`

+ * Start the server:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.